-The Monticello Chapter of Women of Today use nine different Program Areas to help us focus our time and energy.
-These Program Areas fall into two different categories, Internal and External, and are each led by a Local Program Manager.
+The Monticello Chapter of Women of Today are involved in the following Program Areas, which fall into two different categories, Internal and External, and are each led by a Local Program Manager.

 Living & Learning

-This program promotes the personal growth of our members in areas such as intellectually, spiritually, civically, and through the family.
-This is achieved through such programs as Effective Writing, Public Speaking and Impromptu competitions.
+This program promotes the personal growth of our members in areas such as intellectually, spiritually, civic, and through the family.
+This is achieved through such programs as Effective Writing, Public Speaking, Icebreakers, and Impromptu competitions.
 Also included within this area are the invocation and benediction messages at our monthly meetings.
-Sub-categories of Living & Learning include:

 Our monthly chapter newsletters help all members stay informed on upcoming events and include the past month’s meeting minutes.
 Past newsletters can be found under the “For Members” tab.